scoover/csv2transactions/README.md

 1. Select the newly-import sheet in your Tiller-Money-compatible spreadsheet.
 2. Insert a new row at the top of the sheet (above the header from the imported data).
 3. Above each import-file header, type the (exact) name of the Transactions-sheet column where you'd like the data to land.
 Use Tiller-Money reserved column names like "Date", "Amount", "Description", "Account #", etc.

+#### Save and Reuse Your Import Settings
+Pro tip for power users!
+If you frequently depend on a CSV data source, you can reuse its column-mapping by keeping the imported-dataa sheet in your spreadsheet.
+Whenever you want to import new data, put the cursor on cell `A2` in the sheet (the cell containing the first header cell of the imported data) and, instead of importing with the "Insert new sheet(s)" setting, select "Replace data at selected cell".
+If you have derived or formula-driven columns to the right of your data.
+These will be preserved— a workflow that works great with `ARRAYFORMULA()` formulas (e.g. `={"Concatenated Fields";ARRAYFORMULA(IF(ISBLANK(A2:A),IFERROR(1/0),A2:A&"/"&B2:B))}` or `={"Data Source";ARRAYFORMULA(IF(ISBLANK(A2:A),IFERROR(1/0),"Imported with CSV2Transactions"))}`) driven from the header row 1.

 #### Inverting Numbers
 Sometimes numbers require polarity inversion to match the polarity of the Transactions sheet.
 Adding a minus symbol ('-') before a Tiller-Money reserved column names like "Amount" (e.g. "-Amount") will invert the value when the script is run.